mehtajeet97/mos_eisley_cantina/README.md

 Future Changes : (in order of importance)

-1. Create a SW themed Favicon --- V.Imp
+1. Create a SW themed Favicon
 2. Implement mini modals in the menu so that each item is visible by heading
 3. Implement JS to provide functionality to existing form